 → A course which has been accredited by the ACT Board of Senior Secondary Studies as being educationally sound and appropriate for students in Years 11 and 12.
-Accredited courses are awarded grades only and cannot be counted towards a student's Australian Tertiary Admission Rank (ATAR).
+Accredited courses cannot be counted towards a student's Australian Tertiary Admission Rank (ATAR).